telerik/ajax-docs/controls/grid/how-to/Filtering/apply-default-filter-on-initial-load.md

 ````

->note With the .NET 3.5 build of RadGrid for ASP.NET AJAX and LINQ filter expressions enabled (EnableLinqExpressions = true), the filter expressions set for the grid either internally by its filtering mechanism or manually in code should conform to the LINQ expression syntax instead of the old T-SQL syntax.
+>tip With the .NET 3.5 build of RadGrid for ASP.NET AJAX and LINQ filter expressions enabled (EnableLinqExpressions = true), the filter expressions set for the grid either internally by its filtering mechanism or manually in code should conform to the LINQ expression syntax instead of the old T-SQL syntax.
 Only thus they will be evaluated properly by the control.
 >

->note If you are binding the grid using the **NeedDataSource** event, you can set the initial filter in the **NeedDataSource** event handler and omit the call to the **Rebind** method.
+>tip If you are binding the grid using the **NeedDataSource** event, you can set the initial filter in the **NeedDataSource** event handler and omit the call to the **Rebind** method.
 The code for setting the filter must still be placed inside an if statement that checks that **Page.IsPostBack** is **False** .
 Note that this is applicable for non auto generated columns.
 >